Housing Assistance Policy

 Eligible Applicants

-• Any disabled person, as described by Housing Grants, Construction and Regeneration Act 1996, s100. applicants can be property owners or tenants, some landlords may apply on behalf of tenants.
+- Any disabled person, as described by Housing Grants, Construction and Regeneration Act 1996, s100. applicants can be property owners or tenants,

 Qualifying Criteria

-• Before grant approval the Agent has to be satisfied that the relevant works are both necessary and appropriate for the disabled person, and also that it is reasonable and practicable to carry out the works.
+- Before grant approval the council or Agent has to be satisfied that the relevant works are both necessary and appropriate for the disabled person, and also that it is reasonable and practicable to carry out the works.

 Conditions

-1. It will not be subject to a financial assessment
+- It will not necessarily be subject to a financial assessment

-2. The council will put a land charge on the dwelling in respect of all discretionary grants, with no maximum limit.
+- The council will put a local land charge on the dwelling for owner-occupied properties for the total cost of works.

-• Where a dwelling is sold or transferred for any reason, including where the owner has died, the grant will be repayable to the council in full.
+- Where a dwelling is sold or transferred for any reason, including where the owner has died, then the local land charge amount will be repayable to the council in full.

 Maximum Assistance